Is It Worth It to Scotchgard a Couch?

 1. Proper Room Ventilation

-Scotchgard is quite fumy and the last thing you would want is to suffocate every living creature in your home. its best that you keep every opening for smooth airflow and if possible let everyone take a walk outside until you are done.
+Scotchgard is quite fumy and the last thing you would want is to suffocate every living creature in your home.
+It is best that you keep every opening for smooth airflow and if possible let everyone take a walk outside until you are done.

 2. Hold the Scotchgard can at least 7 inches away from the couch

-The can advise to hold it 6 inches from the couch but while using it I found that to be quite close and so I hold mine at around 9 inches away.
+It is advised to hold the can 6 inches from the couch but while using it I found that to be quite close and so I hold mine at around 9 inches away.

 3. Protect Couch Legs and the Floor